zogzog/cubicweb/doc/book/en/annexes/faq.rst

 How do I translate an msg id defined (and translated) in another cube ?
 -----------------------------------------------------------------------

-You should but these translations in the `i18n/static-messages.pot` file of your own cube.
+You should put these translations in the `i18n/static-messages.pot` file of your own cube.